richardschoen/iforgit/knowledge/setup_ibmi_library_github_repository.md

 Click the ```Create Repository``` button to create the new repository.
 <img width="168" height="54" alt="image" src="https://github.com/user-attachments/assets/f477e97f-b658-4ec2-88f9-4ca52de59e12" />

-### IBM i - Set git config user information in .gitconfig file for each Git user
+### IBM i - Set git config user information in .gitconfig file for one time to set up each Git user
 Each IBM i user needs to log in to a 5250 session and run the ```SETGBLUSR``` command ```one time``` to create Git user settings for the user.
 The command creates a ```.gitconfig``` file in the user's home directory.
 Ex: ```/home/sshuser1/.gitconfig```.
 The .gitconfig file is used to track who makes changes and Git commits.
 For the USERNAME, enter a first and last name.
 Then enter the user's email address and ```press Enter``` to save.
 The .gitconfig settings are independent of GitHub, the IBM i and the user's SSH key.
 The .gitconfig is used specifically by Git to track Git commits to know which user is committing version changes.
 ```
 IFORGIT/SETGBLUSR USERNAME('Richard Schoen')